mproffitt/pyccata/README.md

 Installation
 ------------
-To install this application, the following libraries are required:
+To install this application, the following system libraries are required:

 * xz-devel
 * libxml2
 * libxml2-devel
 * libjpeg-devel
 * libcurl-devel
-* Depending on how libcurl was compiled, you will also require one of:
+* Depending on how libcurl was compiled, you may also require one of:
-** nss-devel
+  * nss-devel
-** openssl-devel
+  * openssl-devel
-** gnutls-devel
+  * gnutls-devel
-** ssl-devel
+  * ssl-devel

 Once installed, from the root of the JiraWeeklyReport directory, execute the following: